Invariants in Quantum Geometry: Surfaces

 To obtain a non-trivial linking number, we may impose the condition that the boundary $\partial S$, together with the loop $l$, must be a time-like hyperlink, which we will denote as $\chi(l, \partial S)$.
 And any ambient isotopy of $l$ and $S$ should maintain $\chi(l, \partial S)$ as time-like.
-But there is no reason why by keeping the boundary and the loop time-like, the linking number between the surface and the loop will be an invariant.
-The problem is due to the fact that the hyperlinking number is not an invariant under time-like isotopy.
+But there is no reason why by keeping the boundary and the loop time-like, the linking number between the surface and the loop will be well-defined.